The Home Of Outdoor Living

 There was a problem.
 Please refresh the page and try again.

 Looking for some new flower bed ideas in time for summer?
 Maybe your garden could do with a few more blooms – after all, you can seldom have too many in our book.
 Or, perhaps you've taken over a brand new plot and are looking for creative ways to transform it into the flower-filled haven of your dreams.

-Well, you've come to the right place, because we've pulled together some of our very favorite flowerbed ideas for you to peruse.
-From flame-toned displays, contemporary designs and cottage-garden borders to clever ways to position them to create the most impact, we've got tons of styles to get you thinking about your own plot.
+Well, you've come to the right place, because we've pulled together some of our very favorite flower bed ideas for you to peruse.
+From flame-toned displays and contemporary designs to cottage-garden borders, we've got tons of styles to get you thinking about your own plot.

 Whatever your budget or the size of your space, you're bound to find something you love from these inspiring looks.

-1. Use a flowerbed to line a zone
+2. Use a flower bed to line a zone